govau/media-release-sources/README.md

     - HTML URL<br />The address where the media releases can be viewed on the website.
     - Notes<br />Any notes concerning the content of the feed (for example if the feed may contain non-media release items).

-The parsers/rssparser.py file will read a CSV file containing RSS feeds with all necessary fields, fetch all of the items from each of the feeds and output some of the key details from each item.
+The `parsers/rssparser.py` file will read a CSV file containing RSS feeds with all necessary fields, fetch all of the items from each of the feeds and output some of the key details from each item.
 ```python
 python rssparser.py csv_filename
 ```

 ## Future development

-1. Updates to media-release-rss.csv will trigger csv2opml.py to be run against it and the resulting OPML file will be updated in the repository.
+1. Updates to `rss_feeds.csv` will trigger `csv2opml.py` to be run against it and the resulting OPML file will be updated in the repository.
 2. Subscription service for media releases.
 Initial designs can be viewed in the "ui" folder.

 ![User interface design for subscribing to Australian Government media releases as seen in ui/subscribe.html](/docs/images/ui.PNG)